n3rvcpp/n3rv/README.md

 TOTO
 ----

-- Implement built-in service controller redudency.
+- Implement built-in service controller redudency mechanism.
-- undiscriminated Service Class/name node resoution mechanics (with random node selection mech ?)
+- undiscriminated Service Class/name node resoution mechanism.
-- Support for protobuf in addition to JSON for inter-services messages exchange.
+- Improve code coverage in tests.
+- Write more detailed documentation.
 - Implementation of a WYSIWYG edtior allowing to generate topologies and produce class templates (separate project).
-- Extending the service controller to get a web administration interface (unsure)
+- Possible Extending the service controller to get a web administration interface.
+- Possible replacement of ZeroMQ by Nanomsg for services I/O.